 Since Cluster B people tend to have little to no ability to process complex emotions, they tend to have a conscience feature that solely measures the success or failure of social interaction according to their own self-serving measures.
 When they bombard a prospective love interest with horse pockey, they tend to feel a sense of elation (rather than guilt) when and if they get away with conning, convincing, or lying to them.

-What that means is while a target is feeling over the moon with delight at the thought someone not only likes them, recognizes their inner nature, sees them as an attractive or “sexy” and stimulating figure, and is just starting to think all their dreams about finding the perfect mate are coming true that the con artist is secretly getting off on lying to and manipulating that same person for social use and abuse.
+What that means is while a target is feeling over the moon with delight at the thought someone not only likes them, but also recognizes their inner nature, sees them as an attractive or “sexy” and stimulating figure, and is just starting to think all their dreams about finding the perfect mate are coming true that the con artist is secretly getting off on lying to and manipulating that same person for social use and abuse.

 In the case of Love Bombing Sociopaths (as opposed to Love Bombing Narcissists), expect them to make very intense points in regular conversations.
 The more time they have to ask you questions and gauge your personal responses by studying your every move the same way a method actor would, the more likely they are to perceive targets like open books.